 What Are The 3 Stages Of Relapse?

-On the journey toward recovery from substance abuse, the risk of relapse is something to be aware of.
+On the journey toward recovery from substance use disorder, the risk of relapse is something to be aware of.
 Identifying the three stages of relapse can be crucial to maintaining lasting sobriety.

 Overcoming substance abuse is a formidable challenge that many people worldwide face.

-In the long journey toward recovery, one of the most significant hurdles to overcome is the risk of relapse of drug or alcohol abuse.
+In the long journey toward recovery, one of the most significant hurdles to overcome is the risk of relapse of drug or alcohol use disorder.

 This article can help you identify the signs of the three stages of relapse and discover strategies for adjusting your behavior and environment to lead a healthier, sober life.